org-metaeffekt/metaeffekt-documentation-template/doc/inventory-enrichment/mirror/mirror-overview.md

 accessing a download/index, only the base directory needs to be defined as the normalized subdirectories are automatically inferred and created.

-This diagram shows the data flow in between the different Mirror phases:
+This diagram shows the data flow in between the different Mirror phases.
+See [this graph](../dependants.svg) for a more detailed dependency chart between the different phases.

 ![mirror overview process image](mirror-documentation-overview.svg)